-If you love gin and tonics, this frozen gin and tonic will be your new favorite cocktail!
+If you love gin and tonics, this frozen gin and tonic recipe will be your new favorite cocktail!
 It will get you through hot summer days.
-Made with lime juice, gin, tonic, and a little cucumber, this drink is refreshing, full of flavor and easy to make!
+This drink is made with lime juice, gin, tonic, and a little cucumber.
+It’s super refreshing, full of flavor, and easy to make!

 I had my first frozen gin and tonic at Leon’s in Charleston years ago!
 They have them in a slushie machine, ready to serve up whenever you need to cool down!

-Before we dive into making this delicious cocktail, let’s talk a little about what a gin and tonic is and the history of the cocktail!
+Before we dive into making this delicious cocktail, let’s talk a little about what a gin and tonic are and the history of the cocktail!